 -Longer time until the critical temperature is reached

-One important thing for the infleuence of the emission factor is the colour of the coating.
+One important thing for the influence of the emission factor is the colour of the coating.
 To get a low emission factor like in the table above the coating should be bright or light grey.
+The zinc layer has a positive effect up to the steel reaching about 550 °C.

 Interesting business case